Pricing provided upon ordering.

 Let the land be lit up with Your glory, let us rejoice and revel in You.

 Come quickly, my Love, the time has come.
-Show me Your grace as of old.
+Show me Your grace as in earlier days..

 Premiere: July 2019: North American Jewish Choral Festival, Stamford, CT